Scalloped hammerheads are common and seen in large numbers in Malpelo

 A silky shark follows a huge school of tuna, a typical Malpelo wide-angle image

-To see more of Fabrice’s Galápagos images or his equally awesome work from other destinations, check out his website, www.fabricedudenhofer.com, and his Instagram page.
+To see more of Fabrice’s Malpelo images or his equally awesome work from other destinations, check out his website, www.fabricedudenhofer.com, and his Instagram page.
+Fabrice would also like to thank Sandra Bessudo of the Malpelo Foundation, and Christophe Paul & Maelle Valente from Abyssworld for thier support on this epic trip!

 Plan Your Adventure >